 Trying to keep your head in the same vertical distance from the ground all the way through impact will keep your upper body from rising.

 Specifically, a golfer who is said to sway will move his hips laterally during the course of the swing, moving them back during the backswing before bringing them forward during the downswing.
 Doing so, in contrast to simply rotating your upper body above your hips will move the bottom of the arc around and will make hitting consistent shots more difficult.

 FIX: Lean your right knee in at address

 Doing so just prior to the takeaway will help lock the position of your hips laterally and should help keep you from swaying.

 More on: Swaying (Sway) – golf swing error

 Do you reverse pivot?

-A golfer who is said to have a reverse pivot in his swing is one that will transfer his weight in the opposite way during the course of his swing.
-Indeed, instead of moving his weight towards his back foot during the backswing and bringing it towards the front foot during the downswing, he will do the opposite.
+Instead of moving his weight towards his back foot during the backswing and bringing it towards the front foot during the downswing, he will do the opposite.
 Bringing the weight towards the back foot ahead of impact will likely move the bottom of the swing arc back also, often resulting in a thin shot.

 FIX: Pivot to your back foot during the backswing